Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 *We've looked at healing mediation, and seeing how empathic connection helps in these areas.
 Let's look at a related area, reconciliation*.

-It's very similar to mediation, except that in mediation, we have some specific conflicts that haven't been resolved, and we try to resolve them through the use of nonviolent communication and reconciliation.
+It's very similar to mediation, except that in mediation, we have some specific conflicts that haven't been resolved, and we try to resolve them through the use of Nonviolent Communication and reconciliation.

 It's not necessarily that there's a specific conflict that's alive right now, that needs to be resolved, but ongoing animosity or pain between two individuals or between two groups.

-Once again, like in mediation, if we have nonviolent communication skills, **if we have the ability to empathize, to empathically connect with what people's needs are, behind judgmental messages they make up the other side.
+Once again, like in mediation, if we have Nonviolent Communication skills, **if we have the ability to empathize, to empathically connect with what people's needs are behind judgmental messages they make of the other side.
 We can be of great support to them in reconciliation and creating harmony between the two sides**.

 <u>For example, in Israel and Palestine</u>, I was able to identify groups that wanted to work on reconciliation.
 They wanted to know how to relate more peacefully with the other side.
 So I met with a group of about 15 Israelis and 15 Palestinians for the purpose of reconciliation, helping get beyond their pain and learning how to work together toward creating peace in the area.